 Previously likened to the ‘Wild West’, in recent years Koh Kong city has almost thrown off its tainted reputation for smuggling and other unsavoury activities.
 Despite it still not being a particularly interesting or pretty town, it’s growing as a hub for eco-tourism due to the stunning area surrounding it.
-It was this that led me to choose Koh Kong as the last off the beaten track destination I’d visit whilst we were living in Cambodia.
+It was this that led me to choose Koh Kong province as another off the beaten track destination to visit whilst we were living in Cambodia.

 What to See and Do in Koh Kong

 As I alluded to above, Koh Kong city has limited things to see and do, but venture out of town and you’ll be spoilt for choice.
 Waiting to be explored are islands, beaches, mountains, jungles, waterfalls and more.
 With only two nights in Koh Kong, we had to choose a couple of main things to do which were a day trip to Koh Kong Island and Peam Krasaop Mangroves.

 Explore Koh Kong City

 Koh Kong is not the most attractive city but it’s still not a bad idea to wander around and explore when you first arrive.
 I always do this in a new place as it’s a good way to get your bearings, find out where shops and ATM’s etc. are and to get a feel for it.